mangalam-research/wed/README.rst

 such configuration, which allows running the browser-dependent test suite, is located in `<config/requirejs-config-dev.js>`_

+.. warning:: If you want to change this configuration for
+             experimentation or to match your local setup, please copy it to the `<local_config>` directory and edit it *there*.
+This directory is not tracked by git.

 In all cases Wed requires the following packages:

 * jquery 1.9.1 or higher